Understanding Kerf and Kerf Offset

 • Loose Optic Presents As Mechanical Backlash And/Or Offset Issue

-Preface: A Loose Optic can present itself as excessive mechanical backlash and/or scanning offset value issue.
-This article will address the symptom and possible cause.
-What The Client Reported, the symptoms: was in the middle of a water bottle and ...
+Preface: A Loose Optic (Mirror, lens) can present itself as excessive mechanical backlash and/or scanning offset value issue.
+This article will address the symptom and possible causes.
+Example on a Rotary: Client was in the middle of engraving a ...

 • Understanding 20A Plug - 15A Receptacle Incompatibility